School Partners

 Core Features of the Program

-• In-school support occurs Monday - Friday between 9am-3pm
+- In-school classroom support occurs Monday - Friday between 9am-3pm

-• K-12 grades receive support in English, math, and science (other subjects as needed)
+- K-8 grades receive support in English, math, and science

 How We Support